georgeflanagin/passwordgenerator/README.md

 # passwordgenerator
-This is a one file, password generator, that works on common distros of Linux, as well as Mac OS X It probably will work on Windows form a `git bash` console window, but I have not tried it.
+This is a one file, password generator, that works on common distros of Linux, as well as Mac OS X It probably will work on Windows from a `git bash` console window, but I have not tried it.
 The limitation for Windows is the lack of a system-wide dictionary, but this program does have the ability to use any dictionary.

+The "bits" estimate is more correctly an estimate of the smallest list of passwords in which the generated password might appear.
+The source code will reveal all...
+For scaling/comprehension of large numbers:

+50 bits -> 10^15 ('quadrillion')
+60 bits -> 10^18 ('quintillion')
+70 bits -> 10^21 ('sextillion')

 The following is the current help, with an example output.